isomerpages/moe-woodlandsringsec/pages/Events.md

 <p>We are excited to welcome you to our Open House 2024!
 Join us for an informative
 and engaging day where you’ll have the opportunity to tour our school, meet our dedicated staff and students and learn about the unique programs that make our school a vibrant place of learning!
-Click here for more information.</p>
+Scan the QR code in the image below to register.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="open house" src="/images/G12386_110x300cm_1A.jpg">